bcdiaconu/openscale_wiki/Home.md

 }
 ```

 After I finished the initializing I had to read the signals in the `loop()` function.
 As you can see in figure 1.12-1.23 the signal width is 400kHz (2.5ms).
 It's much slower than the Arduino Pro Mini with 8MHz (0.000125ms).
-But beware using the `digitalRead` command in the Arduino library is very slow.
+But beware using the `digitalRead` command in the Arduino library is relative very slow.
 For this reason I made a own function that reads directly the ports from the microprocessor.
 This also makes sure I read definitely all signals at (almost) the same time.

 ```C
 ...